 I labeled my philosophy "Chaos Anarchism" for quite some time.
 I embraced the notion that there'd be more conflict in my ideal society than in this one.
 I considered day-to-day conflict between earnest people a sign of devotion to one's beliefs.
 A core thing I said was, "it's better to have a world where people fight and die for their beliefs than a world where people submit to rules they think are unrighteous".
 Hence the name.

-The crucial thing I was missing was the value of Consent.
-Ever since I became a real philosopher I've been trying hard to formalize a complete moral code, and for most of this journey I was on a model with "eight cardinal virtues with four subvirtues each".
+The crucial thing I was missing was the value of consent.
+Ever since I became a philosopher I've been trying hard to formalize a complete moral code, and for most of this journey I was on a model with "eight cardinal virtues with four subvirtues each".
 But I hadn't recognized freedom of assocation (aka "peace" properly defined) as a prime value.
-I recognized kindness as a prime value, which meant that causing suffering was morally bad by default, but my system didn't anywhere acknowledge the difference between hurting someone who agrees to cooperate to produce a good end and doing it to someone without their consent.
+I recognized kindness as a prime value, which meant that causing suffering was morally bad by default, but my system didn't anywhere acknowledge the difference between stealing or forcing someone to make a sacrifice and receiving a voluntarily gift or favor at the giver's expense.
 Obviously forcing someone is upsetting and thus would be more against Kindness, but the value of consent is beyond that.
 It matters even if it doesn't cause additional emotional suffering.

-Today, I'm on a six-value moral system where I've understood the difference between goal virtues and temptation virtues.
-Consent is now a prime value, and orthogonal to Compassion.
+Today, I'm on a 5-value moral system that bears little resemblance to the 8-value one.
+Consent or Peace is now a prime value, and orthogonal to Compassion.
 So forcing someone to do something is against both values and is twice as evil.
-(Usually thrice counting Fairness, and when I add in additional considerations it can come out to 3 or 4 times, even if I assume all moral values should be weighted equally (which I'm not sure they should).
+(Usually more because of Fairness, and when I add in additional considerations it can easily come out to 3 or 4 times, even if I assume all moral values should be weighted equally (which I'm not sure they should).
 So I ended up pretty close to ancap morals in practice.
 But I'm not a NAP purist.